ArjunS07/arjuns07.github.io/content/blog/microsoft-chatgpt-language-bing/index.md

 In some sense, this use could be what some people are already using ChatGPT for (and which they’re advised against doing), but with the intent to address the pitfalls relating to veracity of information by tapping into Bing’s search data.

-### Microsoft knows what it's like for an AI experiment to go disastrously, publically, wrong

-For that to happen, though Microsoft is definitely going to have to find a way to deal with the second problem.
+For that to happen, though, Microsoft is definitely going to have to find a way to deal with the second problem.
 They know all too well how letting an AI basing responses based on content on the internet can go disastrously wrong, being the same company who released a Twitter chatbot almost seven years ago which quickly became a [racist, hateful PR nightmare](https://www.theverge.com/2016/3/24/11297050/tay-microsoft-chatbot-racist), and probably set back the mainstream perception of chatbot technology by several years.

 If Microsoft is able to make ChatGPT’s conversations tuned to search results, but their filters fail to control its output, the result and fallout will probably be far more consequential than anything else in artificial intelligence as a whole so far - probably not just damaging Microsoft and OpenAI, but also setting back the public and legislative perception of generative models as a whole.

-### OpenAI might get even closer to Microsoft
+This is where the third problem comes in.
 Any kind of integration at this scale would make OpenAI more dependent on Microsoft, even more so than it already is.

 So far, generative models haven’t been at the centre of public-facing products for big tech companies.
 As soon as that happens, though, Microsoft is going to want to keep their secrets as close to their chest as they can.

 At the same time, OpenAI’s been at the forefront of public’s relationship with AI over the past few years - sure, competing services such as Midjourney have created a storm, but nothing like GPT (and its various iterations) as well as DALL-E have.

 Microsoft is the only major firm which OpenAI shares such a close relationship with.
-The two companies becoming more dependent on each other doesn’t spell good things for the transparency of the field of transformer models and generative AI in the near future.
+The two companies becoming more dependent on each other doesn’t spell good things for transparency in the field of generative AI in the near future.

 I don’t think OpenAI will ever completely stop existing as an independent entity.
 At the same time, though, Microsoft has a history of not exactly embracing open relationships with developers, from the time they [shut down Atom](https://github.blog/2022-06-08-sunsetting-atom/) or when they [came under fire](https://www.theverge.com/2022/11/8/23446821/microsoft-openai-github-copilot-class-action-lawsuit-ai-copyright-violation-training-data) for using unlicensed code from GitHub to train Copilot.